Soccer-Napoli sink Ajax to keep up 100% record and reach last 16 | Sports-Games

 Napoli kept up their 100% record in the Champions League group phase and secured progress to the knockout stages by beating Ajax Amsterdam 4-2 at the Diego Armando Maradona Stadium on Wednesday.

-Napoli's 12-point haul means they are guaranteed a top-two finish in Group A, having scored 17 goals in four matches.
+Napoli's 12-point haul means they are guaranteed a top-two finish in Group A, having scored 17 goals in four matches with a brand of attacking football that has made them one of Europe's form sides.
 They join holders Real Madrid, Club Brugge and Manchester City as teams through to the round of 16 in February.

-Any hopes Ajax had of revenging last week's 6-1 humiliation at the Amsterdam Arena -- their heaviest defeat in European club competition -- were handed a blow in the opening salvoes of the match.
+Any hopes Ajax had of revenging last week's 6-1 humiliation at the Amsterdam Arena -- their heaviest defeat in European club competition -- were dented in the opening salvoes of the match.
 Lozano played a quick give-and-go with Piotr Zielinski, heading the lofted return ball into the net as Ajax's defence were caught static in the fourth minute.

 But those hopes were extinguished in the last minute when Daley Blind was dispossessed by Osimhen as the Nigerian striker marked his return from injury with a goal.
-(Writing by Mark Gleeson in Cape Town; Editing by Ed Osmond and Toby Davis)
+"These players did something immense tonight and brought to the pitch the pride of the Neapolitans," winning coach Luciano Spalletti said.
+(Writing by Mark Gleeson in Cape Town; Editing by Ed Osmond, Toby Davis and Clare Fallon)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)